sandstorm-io/sandstorm/docs/administering/for-work.md

 ## Sandstorm for Work in depth

+## Organization management

+Sandstorm for Work allows you to define an organization.
+You can automatically apply some settings to all members of your organization.
+These features can be configured via `/admin/organization` within your Sandstorm server.

+### Defining an organization, and its impact on permissions

+To apply settings to all users within an organization, you must configure a login provider so that it knows which people are part of the organization.
+Users within the organization will automatically be able to log in, install apps, and create grains.
+This feature can be enabled or disabled per login provider.

+To enable this feature:

+- Log in to your server as an administrator.

+- Click your name at the top right, then **Admin panel**; this should take you to `/admin`.

+- Under the "Configuration" header, click "Organization settings"

+- Enable and configure your organization membership on a per-login-provider basis.

+Login providers have different settings that are used to define your organization.

+- **Google authentication.** All users who use a particular Google Apps domain of your choosing can receive user status in Sandstorm.
+To enable this, you must specify which Google Apps domain represents your organization.

+- **LDAP authentication.** All users who log in via LDAP can automatically receive user status in Sandstorm.

+- **Passwordless email login.** All users who use a particular email address domain name (e.g. @example.com) can receive user status in Sandstorm.
+To enable this, you must specify which Internet domain name represents your organization.

+This feature is important because, by default, when a user signs into a Sandstorm server for the first time, Sandstorm creates a _Visitor_ account for them.
+Visitors can use grains that have been shared with them but cannot create grains of their own.

+### Additional organization settings

+You can **disallow collaboration with users outside the organization.** If you enable this option, grains can only be seen by users logged-in as a member of your organization.
+This means:

+- Unauthenticated (aka anonymous) users cannot view grains, even if they have a sharing link.

+- Visitors (logged-in users who have no special permissions on your server) cannot view grains, even if they have a sharing link.

+You can also **make all organization users visible to each other.** This setting automatically adds users within the organization to each other's contact list so that they can share grains with each other.
+The contact list is used for autocomplete when users are in the "Share access" dialog within a grain.
+Disable this if you have some users whose identity should stay hidden from other users.

 ### Authentication provider: LDAP

 LDAP is a protocol for storing information of nearly any kind; it is typically used to store data